conda/conda/docs/source/index.rst

 versions of software packages and their dependencies and switching easily between them.
 It works on Linux, OS X and Windows, and was created for Python programs but can package and distribute any software.

-Conda is included in all versions of Anaconda, Anaconda server, and Miniconda, and is not available separately.
+Conda is included in all versions of Anaconda, Anaconda Server, and Miniconda, and is not available separately.

 * Miniconda is a small “bootstrap” version that includes only conda and conda-build, and installs Python.
 Over 200 scientific packages and their dependencies can be installed individually from the Continuum repository with